robyurkowski/skywalker/README.md

 You can pass any object responding to `#call` to the `on_success` and `on_failure` handlers, including procs, lambdas, controller methods, or other commands themselves.

+### What happens when callbacks fail?

+Exceptions thrown inside the success callbacks (`on_success` or your own callbacks defined in `run_success_callbacks`) will cause the command to fail and run the failure callbacks.

+Exceptions thrown inside the failure callbacks (`on_failure` or your own callbacks defined in `run_failure_callbacks`) will not be caught and will bubble out of the command.

 ### Overriding Methods

 The following methods are overridable for easy customization: